AnirudhRahul/FAMATBubbler/README.md

 The active link to the website is: https://anirudhrahul.github.io/FAMATBubbler/
 ## Purpose
 This tool was designed to help schools(especially those with a lot of students) save some time when bubbling their answersheets for FAMAT competitions.
-This should also help reduce the likelihood of your answersheet not scanning correctly.
+It should also help reduce the likelihood of your answersheet not scanning correctly.
 ## How do I use this?
 Watch the tutorial: https://youtu.be/UNxnpLJSk4Q
 ## Where can I leave my comments and suggestions?